 • Patients who received abiraterone acetate plus prednisone (AAP) for mCRPC prior to study entry underwent prostate-specific antigen (PSA) testing to document a lack of PSA progression before random assignment.3

-• Patients were prospectively allocated to cohort 1 or 2 based on prescreening for HRR biomarker positive (BM+) or biomarker negative (BM-) status, respectively, and subsequently randomized to receive niraparib or matching placebo in combination with AAP.3
+• Patients were prospectively allocated to cohorts based on prescreening for HRR biomarker positive (HRR+) or biomarker negative (HRR-) status and subsequently randomized to receive niraparib or matching placebo in combination with AAP.3

 • Time to PSA progression and PSA response rate were prespecified exploratory endpoints.4,5 These endpoints were not adjusted for multiple comparisons.
 Therefore, the P-value is nominal and statistical significance has not been established.

-• Results are listed in Table: Median Time to PSA Progression in the MAGNITUDE Study.
+• PSA-related results are provided in Table: PSA Results in the MAGNITUDE Study.

 CLINICAL DATA